-Croatia: Energy routes will bypass Croatia without LNG terminal8.
-May 2017. / SEE Energy News
+Croatia: Energy routes will bypass Croatia without LNG terminal, SEE Energy News

 During her visit to Qatar, Croatian President Kolinda Grabar-Kitarovic met with Emir Sheikh Tamim bin Hamad bin Khalifa Al-Thani, who previously expressed interest in supplying liquefied natural gas (LNG) to future Croatian terminal on Krk island, and stressed that important European energy routes will bypass Croatia if it does not start the construction of the terminal soon.